Extended surgery theory for simply-connected $4k$-manifolds: Introduction

 \subsection{Acknowledgements}

 I would like to thank my PhD supervisor, Diarmuid Crowley, for his ongoing support and helpful comments on the paper.
 I am also grateful to Mark Powell for discussions on the groups $\RU_{\st}(\UM,L)$.
+I thank the anonymous referee for the many helpful suggestions.
 I was supported by the Melbourne Research Scholarship and the EPSRC New Investigator grant EP/T028335/2.